Deep Thermalization and Measurements of Quantum Resources: Construction of random unitaries with symmetry

 We now show that if the initial operator abides by a symmetry, the resulting unitary from polar decomposition preserves that symmetry.
 For illustrative purposes, we consider the $Z_2$-symmetric case.
 Given a complex Ginibre matrix $Z$,

 is $Z_2$ symmetric.
 Provided $ Z' $ has full rank, one can check that the corresponding positive semi-definite part $ P' = \sqrt{Z'^\dagger Z'} $ also commutes with $\sigma^{\otimes N}_z$, and so does the unitary part $ U' = Z'(Z'^\dagger Z')^{-1/2} $.
 Furthermore, the distribution of $ Z' $ is invariant under conjugation by any unitary that commutes with the symmetry operator.
 Hence, the unitaries obtained via polar decomposition from $Z'$ form an ensemble that samples uniformly from the subgroup of $Z_2$-symmetric unitaries.
-We find this construction to be highly convenient for our numerical computations, and it may be of interest also for use beyond the scope of this work.
+We find this construction highly convenient for our numerical computations, and it may also be of interest for use beyond the scope of this work. {In the following, we outline the numerical algorithm used to generate random $Z_2$-symmetric unitaries.
+This construction can be readily extended to other symmetries, such as translation symmetry.